jaydeegbobeh/eng88/Cybersecuirty/README.md

 1. Client sends login request w/ credentials to backend server
 2. Server validates credentials, if login successful web server creates a session in the database and include a set-cookie header on the response containing a unique ID in the cookie object
 3. Browser saves cookie locally, as long as the user stays logged in, client must send the cookie in all the requests to the server
-	- server then compares session ID stored in the cookie against the one one in the database to verify validity
+	- server then compares session ID stored in the cookie against the one in the database to verify validity
-4. During logout, server makes the cookie xpire by deleting it from the server
+4. During logout, server makes the cookie expire by deleting it from the server

 ### Advantages of cookie-based authentication
 - Using cookies in authentication makes the app stateful